Ompragash/ansible-tower-diagnose/README.md

 # ansible-tower-diagnose

-_tower-diagnose_ tool pulls all the details from Anisble Tower using REST API endpoint and stores the output in a text file with their respective endpoint.
+_tower-diagnose_ pulls all the details from Ansible Tower using REST API endpoint and stores the output in a text file with their respective endpoint.

 ## Requirements